MILITARY DINNER

 Purchase a token for a small fee and the associated bottle of wine is all yours!
 Thanks to our generous wine donors, some incredible, rare, and luxurious vintages will be available at a far-from-luxurious price.

-And remember: All proceeds support Rainbow Veterans of Canada.
+And remember: All proceeds support the Veterans Transition Network!
 Grab a few bottles; loving wine has never felt so good!

 The Silent Auction